-Because commercial and industrial doors tend to be heavier, stronger and more durable operators are needed to safely assist in opening and closing your door.
+Because commercial and industrial doors tend to be heavier, stronger, and more durable operators are needed to assist in opening and closing your door safely.
 View our PowerMaster Operators or our LiftMaster Operators pages for prices on these.

 Many garage door web sites have their service area listed, and Google maps will often show their location and pictures of their facilities.
-Often calling a company outside the normal service area will cost more or it will possibly delay the time it takes for the repair company to arrive to service your door.
+Often calling a company outside the normal service area will cost more, or it will possibly delay the time it takes for the repair company to arrive and service your door.

 Service rates vary across the country.
 Most companies have fixed rates for repairs such as replacing broken torsion springs, but many are charge strictly time and materials.
 There is usually a minimum charge to come to your place.
 Quotations for new doors free, but many companies charge to come out and credit the call if you purchase the garage door from them.
 Commercial and industrial rates usually run $10 to $20 higher than residential rates, and dock leveler rates are normally higher than standard rates for commercial door repairs.

-We also offer in-house training seminars to train garage door company employees and wel as maintenance workers in garage door repair.
-Many garage door technicians haven't had the opportunity to be properly trained and we've helped a number hone their skills.
+We also offer in-house training seminars to train garage door company employees as well as maintenance workers in garage door repair.
+Many garage door technicians haven't had the opportunity to be properly trained, and we've helped a number hone their skills.
 We've also helped many start their own installation and repair companies.